TriangleBear/Ev_Ap/README.md

-# Event Attendance
+# Ev_Ap

-**Event Attendance** is an application designed for managing event attendance using RFID technology.
+**Ev_Ap or Event Attendance** is an application designed for managing event attendance.
 It allows users to register members, track attendance at events, and manage event-related data efficiently.

 ## Features

-- **Member Registration:** Register members with their RFID cards, ID, name, program, and year.
+- **Member Registration:** Register members with their Unique ID Num, ID, name, program, and year.
 - **Event Management:** Create new events and track member attendance for each event.
-- **Attendance Tracking:** Scan RFID cards to mark attendance for members at events.
+- **Attendance Tracking:** Scan or Type Unique ID Num to mark attendance for members at events.
 - **Data Export:** Export attendance data to CSV or Excel for further analysis.

 ## Requirements